Wedge (geometry): Examples

+In some special cases, the wedge is the right prism if all edges connecting triangles are equal in length, and the triangular faces are perpendicular to the rectangular base.

 Wedges can be created from decomposition of other polyhedra.
 For instance, the dodecahedron can be divided into a central cube with 6 wedges covering the cube faces.
 The orientations of the wedges are such that the triangle and trapezoid faces can connect and form a regular pentagon.

-A triangular prism is a special case wedge with the two triangle faces being translationally congruent.

 Two obtuse wedges can be formed by bisecting a regular tetrahedron on a plane parallel to two opposite edges.